-Straight off one of the buzz words it doesn’t have going for it is high airflow.
+Straight off one of the buzz words the Thermaltake V200 doesn’t have going for it is high airflow.
 It does have an air vent at the back front of the case for the 3 included front RGB fans.
-The back brackets for the PCIe slots are break away instead of removable.
-At this price point that seems like an odd choice they have made here.
+The back brackets for the PCIe slots break away instead of being removable; At this price point that seems like an odd choice.
 I am not sure how much they saved by doing so but it hardly seems worth it when competing with overall much better cases for a similar price.
-Lets take a look at the specs from Thermaltake.
+Let’s take a look at the specs from Thermaltake.

 Thermaltake V200 Key Features

-The V200 Tempered Glass Edition mid tower chassis is the perfect upgrade for someone looking to give their rig a facelift.
-It features a durable tempered glass window, clear acrylic front window and a handy PSU cover.
-This powerhouse little rig also comes fitted with 3 120mm 12V RGB intake fans that are dual-mode controlled either via the I/O port RGB button or the synchronization with enthusiasts’ favorite RGB capable motherboard brands, including Asus, Gigabyte, MSI, Biostar, and ASRock.
+The V200 Tempered Glass Edition mid-tower chassis is the perfect upgrade for someone looking to give their rig a facelift.
+It features a durable tempered glass window, clear acrylic front window, and a handy PSU cover.
+This powerhouse little rig also comes fitted with 3 120mm 12V RGB intake fans that are dual-mode controlled either via the I/O port RGB button or the synchronization with enthusiasts’ favorite RGB capable motherboard brands.
+The brands supported include Asus, Gigabyte, MSI, Biostar, and ASRock.
 The v200 is the latest in our line of sleek tempered glass cases, built for high-end hardware and custom system designs.

 Thermaltake V200 Tempered Glass RGB Specifications

 |Dimension (H x W x D)||446 x 204 x 439 mm|

 |Net Weight||7.1 kg / 15.65 lb|

 120 x 120 x 25 mm fan (1000rpm, 16dBA)

 120 x 120 x 25 mm RGB fan (1000rpm, 16dBA) x3

 3 x 2.5“